The VK3YNG Foxhunt Sniffer is a specially designed synthesised VHF direction finding receiver covering 120MHz and 144MHz bands.

 In ARDF mode this timer is automatically synchronized when the receiver is switched on.
 Three short beeps are generated as confirmation of this mode.
 Pressing the Sync button re-synchronises this timer.
 Three short beeps are given to confirm this button has been pressed.
 The sync button should be pressed at the start of transmitter one’s cycle.

 At 50 seconds into the cycle, the sniffer will generate three short beeps giving 10 seconds warning that the current transmitter’s cycle is about to end.
 If the sniffer is currently receiving at range 1 or lower, at four seconds before the completion of the current transmitter cycle the sniffer broadcasts a number of beeps corresponding to the number of the transmitter in the cycle which is about to commence.
 The pitch of these beeps is set slightly lower than the “50-second” beeps.
 The display also briefly flashes the number of the next transmitter.
+If a range down delay (d-Set) of zero is selected and the sniffer is not currently configured for manual ranging, the sniffer will automatically select range zero at the start of the next transmitters’ cycle regardless of the current signal strength.

 When ARDF mode is not selected, the “7” key performs a basic band scan operation where the sniffer hunts for the highest signal between the two frequencies stored in channel locations 5 and 6.
 The highest signal found is stored in channel 4.
 The scan will ignore any signals within approximately 10KHz of the frequency stored for channel 1 and the signal must be detectable at range 2 or higher to be stored.